Phuket is the Regatta Hub and Thailand’s leading island destination.

 Phuket’s Regatta Hub

-Home to three of the country’s “Big Five” international regattas, Phuket is Thailand’s regatta hub and with Phuket Raceweek’s low season timing it brings a boon to the island’s tourism industry, delivering revenues and showcasing the low season beauty of Phuket and its year-round sailing credentials.
+Home to three of the country’s “Big Five” international regattas, Phuket is Thailand’s regatta hub and Phuket Raceweek’s low-season timing it brings a boon to the island’s tourism industry, delivering revenues and showcasing the low-season beauty of Phuket and its year-round sailing credentials.
 Moreover, the timing is popular with overseas sailors, particularly Australians, who can escape their winter for some warm-weather sailing in Phuket.

 In addition to the time of year and appeal of warm-weather sailing, Cape Panwa Hotel itself is a huge drawcard for sailors.
 Its stunning beachfront and pier provides easy access for boats and an ideal anchorage for the fleet, while the five-star hospitality, Bamboo Bar and Regatta Village make for the perfect sail environment.

 “Marine tourism is a good way to showcase Phuket as a world-class tourism destination and its unique culture and lifestyle.
 Cape Panwa Hotel, and our sister property Kantary Bay, are proud to be a sponsor of this event and we look forward to welcoming the 400 plus sailors to Panwa Cape this Jul,” said Mr. Poomiphat Navanukroh, Travel Industry Group Director, Cape & Kantary Hotels.